Census Dots

 Native American/Other

-Jackson County is the 36th most populous county of the 77 counties in Oklahoma.
+Jackson County is ranked the 36th most populous county in Oklahoma, out of 77 counties.
+Jackson County was ranked the 36th most populous county in the 2020 Census.

 Jackson County's White Population